 A Closer Look Inside The Visitor Center

 Ellen Browning Scripps donated money to start this Reserve back in 1922.
-She was a very generous philanthropist that provided funding as well as her time for many famous institutions here in San Diego.
+She was a generous philanthropist who provided funding and her time for many famous institutions here in San Diego.

-Such as the Scripps Insititute of Oceanography, the San Diego Zoo, as well as the Children’s Pool in La Jolla, to name a few.
+Such as the Scripps Institute of Oceanography, the San Diego Zoo, and the Children’s Pool in La Jolla, to name a few.

-Here we have a bit of information explaining the geological formations at the park and surrounding areas.
+Here we have some information explaining the geological formations at the park and surrounding areas.

-Here we have an interactive display where you are encouraged to pick up and take a closer look at all of the different types of rocks that are found within the Reserve.
+Here we have an interactive display where you are encouraged to pick up and take a closer look at all the different types of rocks found within the Reserve.

 If you take a closer look, you can see how enormous the pinecones of the Torrey Pine tree are compared to other pine species found in the Reserve.

-Let’s now take a look at the back patio of the Visitor Center.
+Let’s now look at the Visitor Center’s back patio.

 Southern Reserve Trails at the Torrey Pines State Natural Reserve

-Just a bit of away from the Visitor Center is a few more trails with two of them taking you down to the beach.
+A few more trails are just a bit away from the Visitor Center, with two taking you down to the beach.

 Razor Point Trail